 Robot Engineer combines a 32-page illustrated storybook with 53 large, colorful building pieces to teach young children about robotics, including different concepts like gear trains, gear ratios, and axles.
-The illustrated storybook functions as a manual with a total of 10 different robot designs for children to recreate!
-As children go through the story, they will be introduced to Ty and Karlie Omega, siblings who love learning about STEM.
+The illustrated storybook also functions as a manual with a total of 10 different robot designs for children to build!
+While reading the storybook, children are introduced to Ty and Karlie Omega, siblings who love learning about STEM.
 Their mom is a mechanical engineer who built their robot friend, Huxley, who helps guide the kids as they learn about the functions of different robots.
-As the characters move through the story they encounter various robots that are able to solve certain problems and complete different tasks.
-For example, they end up at a candy factory, where they learn how Adam the Robotic Arm can pick items up and move them somewhere new.
-Whenever the characters meet a new robot, the manual provides both the step-by-step instructions to build that robot plus information about the unique aspects of its functionality.
+Ty, Karlie, and Huxley encounter different types of robots that solve problems and complete different tasks.
+For example, they visit a candy factory where they meet Adam the Robotic Arm who can pick items up and move them somewhere new.
+Whenever a new robot is introduced the manual provides step-by-step instructions to build that robot and information about the unique aspects of its functionality.
 Although the manual does provide these robot designs, children are free to build anything they want with the pieces.
 The set contains some smaller parts that can aid the development of spatial reasoning in young children, as they learn how to best manipulate them into place in their designs.
 Robot Engineer promotes engineering thinking and design by giving children the goal of correctly building the designs provided in the storybook.
 Children will also be exposed to the idea of designing with a client in mind, which is a vital skill for any engineer.
 This set is great for either cooperative play between multiple children or single-player use.
-Following along with the adventures of Ty and Karlie, children will both have fun and learn as they go!
+Following along with the adventures of Ty and Karlie, children will have fun and learn important skills as they go!

 Engineering text or context explicitly provided by the gift: A problem, a client, a user

 Additional practices and skills needed by engineers that were addressed by the gift: Spatial reasoning, working as a team, problem solving, coding/programming (in story only)